BANKRUPTCY MYTHS AND LIES

 6. Will I be able to obtain credit after I file?

-Most people have no problems obtaining a credit cards after filing for bankruptcy.
-In fact there is an industry of companies that cater specifically to extending credit to people who have filed for bankruptcy.
+Most people have no problems obtaining a credit card after filing for bankruptcy.
+In fact, there is an industry of companies that cater specifically to extending credit to people who have filed for bankruptcy.

 7. Is it unethical and immoral file for bankruptcy?